glcos/ESPupdater/README.md

 # ESPupdater
-Upload LUA files to ESP over Wi-Fi and and web server
+Upload LUA files to ESP over Wi-Fi and a web server